Non-very generic arrangements in low dimension: The non-very generic intersections in and

 \begin{thm} Let $\K$ be a subfield of the complex field $\C$ and let $\A$ be an arrangement of $6$ planes in $\K^3$.
-The minimal fields in which the type $\nu$ arrangement appears are provided in the following table.
+The minimal fields in which the type $\nu$ arrangement appears are provided in the following table:

-Here $\star$ means that the type $\nu$ arrangement does not exist over a characteristic $0$ commutative field. \end{thm} \begin{proof} The Falk's example (Example 3.2. \cite{Fa94}) shows that the type $1^1 2^1 3^1$ appear over $\Q$.
-Since the condition corresponding to each edge of $\phi(K_6)$ is a solution set of some algebraic equations, the one corresponding to the refinement of $1^1 2^1 3^1$ can be realized on $\Q$ by a proper perturbation.
-Therefore the types $1^6,1^42^1,1^33^1,1^22^2,1^12^13^1$ appear in $\Q$.
-Here a partition $\V'$ is a refinement of a partition $\V$ if and only if there is $V\in\V$ such that $V'\subset V$ for any $V'\in\V$. \\ Without loss of generality, we can choose the coordinates such that
+Here $\star$ means that the type $\nu$ arrangement does not exist over a characteristic $0$ commutative field. \end{thm} \begin{proof} The Falk's example (Example 3.2. \cite{Fa94}) shows that the type $1^1 2^1 3^1$ arrangement appears over $\Q$.
+Since the condition corresponding to each edge of $\phi(K_6)$ is a solution set of some algebraic equation, the one corresponding to the refinement of $1^1 2^1 3^1$ can be realized on $\Q$ by a proper perturbation.
+Therefore the types $1^6,1^42^1,1^33^1,1^22^2,1^12^13^1$ appear in $\Q$.\\ In the rest of the proof we set the vectors normal to the planes in $\A$ as follows: